JuliaClimate/ClimateSatellite.jl/README.md

 ## Overview
 `ClimateSatellite.jl` contains scripts and functions to download satellite measurements and observations of climate data.
-It can be configured to download data for specific regions as defined in the `ClimateEasy.jl` dependency.
+It can be configured to download data for specific regions as defined in the `GeoRegions.jl` dependency.

 Since my research work focuses mainly on precipitation and water vapour research, my efforts will mostly be on satellite missions involving these variables (i.e. PMM (GPM/TRMM) and MIMIC-TPW2m).
 However, if you are interested in adding scripts for additional missions, feel free to submit a pull request.